Sandridge Bridge: Current bridge

-The first bridge was built in 1853 for the Melbourne and Hobson's Bay Railway Company Port Melbourne railway line, which ran from Flinders Street to what was then known as Sandridge, now Port Melbourne, on Hobsons Bay, Port Phillip.
-It was the first railway in Australia to operate with steam locomotives.
-In 1857, the St Kilda railway line was opened, which ran parallel with the Sandridge line across the bridge.
-The original bridge was replaced in 1858 by a timber trestle bridge carrying two tracks with the tight curve of the original railway removed by rebuilding the bridge on a more oblique angle, as seen today.

 The current bridge was designed by the Victorian Railways and the construction contract was let to David Munro & Co in 1886, the four-track bridge opening for traffic in 1888.
 The actual junction of the Port Melbourne and St Kilda lines was at Flinders Street, with the two pairs of tracks running parallel until Clarendon Street, where the St Kilda line diverged south.
 Constructed at a 33-degree angle to the river bank, it was one of the first railway structures in Melbourne to use steel girders rather than iron, and the workforce included a young engineering student, John Monash.
 On either side of the river, the steel girders were supported by bluestone and brick buttresses and, on the south side, the structure continued as a brick viaduct.
 In the 1920s, overhead electrical stanchions were added as part of the electrification of the line, and the original timber deck was replaced with rail and concrete slabs.

 The use of the bridge by the Port Melbourne and St Kilda railway lines ceased in 1987, when both lines were converted to light rail.
 There were proposals for the light rail lines to continue over the Sandridge Bridge into Flinders Street station, but they were diverted from the railway reserve at Clarendon Street and run into the city via Spencer Street.
 The light rail lines operate today as the route 96 tram to St Kilda, and route 109 tram to Port Melbourne.

 The viaduct over Queensbridge Street and the embankment across the South Bank were listed by the National Trust and were noted as being historically significant, but were removed.
 Only the bridge over the river itself was retained, with a number of different redevelopment plans proposed during the 1990s.